OHIF/Viewers/docs/latest/essentials/getting-started.md

 1. Load orthanc with a dataset you might want to use.
 To upload data use [http://localhost:8042/app/explorer.html](http://localhost:8042/app/explorer.html).

-**orthanc is username and password for orthanc docker**
+  **orthanc is the username and password for orthanc docker**

+2. Go under [http://localhost:8042/app/explorer.html#upload](http://localhost:8042/app/explorer.html#upload) and upload your DICOM files there

-2. After you load the data, open a new terminal tab in the `ohif-viewer` directory and install all dependency packages via NPM
+3. After you load the data, open a new terminal tab in the `ohif-viewer` directory and install all dependency packages via NPM

   ````bash
   cd Packages-react/ohif-viewer